-In similar cases, the envelope order spectrum should be used to search for bearing tones.
+For the experimental data acquired as part of this study, the envelope order spectrum should be used to search for bearing tones.

 The use of the IAS estimated by the proposed method allows a healthy bearing to be distinguished from a damaged bearing even when the defect is relatively small (1.5 mm).